Mapeley

-Mapeley Limited is a Guernsey-based outsourcing and property investment business.
+Mapeley Limited was a Guernsey-based outsourcing and property investment business.
 It was previously listed on the London Stock Exchange and constituent of the FTSE 250 Index.

 History

 The company was founded in 1999.
-In 2001, it entered into an outsourcing contract with HM Revenue & Customs.
+In 2001, it entered into an outsourcing contract with HM Revenue & Customs taking over 600 buildings and leasing them back to Inland Revenue under a private finance initiative (PFI) deal.

 In 2000 it purchased a portfolio of properties from Abbey and then leased them back again to Abbey.
 Then in 2006 it secured a major outsourcing contract from the Identity and Passport Service.

+The company was listed on the London Stock Exchange in 2005, before being delisted in 2009 after facing significant headwinds and poor share price performance.

+In 2023, the company was put into voluntary liquidation and FTI took charge as liquidators.

 Operations

-The company has operations organised as follows:
+The company had operations organised as follows: